UPDATED 20 May 2021

 - Free Peoples and Dark Servants nations can work with or against any nations they wish, regardless of historical allegiance – ongoing diplomacy and changing alliances will play a key role in this module

-- Relations with other nations start as Neutral and can be upgraded or downgraded the full range from Friendly to Hated
+- Relations with other nations start as Neutral and can be upgraded or downgraded the full range from Friendly to Hated.
+Changing to Friendly or Hated will require an email to Middle-earth Games with your 180/185 orders.
+Tolerated and Disliked using 180/185 orders will not require an email.

-- The game ends on turn 52 unless The One Ring is delivered to Mount Doom (3423) with a successful set of 990 orders by the ring-bearing nation
+- The game ends on turn 52 unless The One Ring is delivered to Mount Doom (3423) with a successful set of 990 orders by the ring-bearing nation.
+Champions will need to issue three 900 orders to win the game, whereas standard characters will only need two 900 orders.

 - The game uses the page Victory Points & Victory Conditions systems to determine the end ranking of nations – all nations will have five Victory Conditions for bonus points